dashinja/maid-bot/README.md

 ### Front End

-The Front-end is built on React with Material-UI
+The Front-end is built in React with Material-UI

 ```
 client